 6. Lack of Education

 About three-fifths of the female are still uneducated.
 Uneducation is the reason for socio-economic issues.
-Because of the shortage of education and that also qualitative study, women aren’t aware of the business, market knowledge, and technology.
+Because of the shortage of education and that also qualitative study, women aren’t aware of business, market knowledge, and technology.
 In addition, a shortage of education leads to low-performance impulses among women.
-Hence, the shortage of education forms one kind or other matter for women in establishing and conducting a business.
+Hence, the shortage of education forms one kind or another matter for women in establishing and conducting a business.

 7. Low-Risk Bearing Ability

 Women lead a secure life.
 They are less literate and not financially independent.
 All these decrease their capability to bear the hazard included in conducting a business venture.
 Hazard tolerance is an imperative requirement for a successful entrepreneur.
 Apart from the above issues, poor infrastructural amenities, lack of power, social outlook, the huge expense of production, less requirement for success, and socioeconomic constraints also prevent women from entering the profession.